 What is a gastric emptying study?

 A gastric emptying study is a diagnostic imaging exam that measures the time it takes for food to empty from the stomach and enter the small intestine.
+This test can be done as a liquid, solid or gastric motility study.

 Technetium-99m Sulfur Colloid is a tasteless radiopharmaceutical that is added to food for older children or formula/milk for babies.